 195 countries signed the Paris Climate Agreement on Earth Day2016, an agreement that sets out a global action plan to put the world on track to avoid dangerous climate change by limiting global warming to well below the dangerous 2° Celcius, and to aim to limit the increase to 1.5° Celcius.
 Today, it is 1° Celcius above pre-industrial levels and we are 0.5° Celsius (a half degree) away from reaching the limit.
 This is our short window of opportunity to act and lessen our carbon emissions.

 The climate we are changing is the biggest issue of our time and it’s the rapid rate of change and the amount of man-made greenhouse gas carbon dioxide filling up the atmosphere that have scientists concerned.
 Global warming doesn’t just increase temperatures, it also threatens food, water, shelter, energy grids, the health of humans and all living creatures.
 Rising sea levels threaten low-lying destinations and make groundwater undrinkable, inundate coastal ecosystems, decimate local plant and wildlife populations, and increase migration.
 The travel industry is now the 5th largest polluter of greenhouse gas carbon dioxide in the atmosphere after China, USA, India and Russia.

-In late November, NOW is launching a Carbon Calculator and Offsetting Webshop in partnership with South Pole.
-The carbon footprint of our air travel is huge and the responsible choice is to stop travelling or to travel consciously and offset our carbon emissions.
+In the spring of 2019, NOW is launching a Carbon Calculator and Offsetting tool in partnership with South Pole.
+The carbon footprint of our air travel is huge and the responsible choice is to stop airline travel.
+Or we can travel consciously and offset the carbon emissions of our air travel and stay in a hotel committed to sustainability.
 Connect the dots.
 It must be NOW!